ezra45/comp423-course-notes/docs/tutorials/rust-setup.md

 ## Part 3: Your first Rust program

 Congratulations on making it this far!
-We will now create our first program in Rust.
+You will now create your first program in Rust.

 ### Step 1: Create a ```main.rs``` file